microsoft/Partner-Center-PowerShell/docs/help/New-PartnerAccessToken.md

 ```

 ## DESCRIPTION
-Acquires an access from Azure Active Directory.
+Acquires an access token from Azure Active Directory.

 ## EXAMPLES